 - matching demand and supply, whilst both might be highly uncertain and difficult to predict

-- taking into account grid related opportunities (ancillary services)
+- valorising energy grid related opportunities (ancillary services)

 - enabling the various stakeholders to access the information they need, ...

-SopHy provides end-to-end supervision over hydrogen equipment and can be upgraded to deliver comprehensive SCADA functionalities embedding advanced data processing capabilities.
-SopHy delivers information, decision support, and control to ensure hydrogen delivers on its promise safely and cost efficiently.
+SopHy provides end-to-end supervision over hydrogen assets embedding advanced data processing capabilities and can be extended to deliver comprehensive SCADA functionalities.
+SopHy delivers information, decision support, and controls to ensure hydrogen delivers on its promise safely and cost efficiently.
 SopHy can be used to incentivize efficient behaviors, for example by providing indications to fuel cell vehicle drivers where and when to refuel.

-SopHy builds on IoT technologies to offer comprehensive services of the most remote hydrogen infrastructure.
+SopHy builds on IoT technologies to offer comprehensive services from the most remote network of hydrogen infrastructure.